 Harvest Hosts is a unique membership program for anyone that owns a self-contained RV.
-Through Harvest Hosts, members gain yearly access to 1052+ locations across the country (and even some internationally) for free overnight accommodations.
+Through Harvest Hosts, members gain yearly access to 5163+ locations across the country (and even some internationally) for overnight accommodations with no camping fees.
 These locations range from wineries and breweries to golf courses, museums, farms, and other interesting businesses.
 In exchange for one night’s stay, members must patronize the business with a purchase.
-During this experience, visitors not only get to stay the night for free, but they receive a priceless behind-the-scenes look into the business.
+During this experience, visitors not only get to stay the night with no camping fees, but they receive a priceless behind-the-scenes look into the business.
 One of the most scenic Harvest Hosts locations is Lavender Essentials of Vermont in the tiny village of Derby Line.
 Continue reading to learn all about this lavender farm and the products they offer, and check out more RV camping in Vermont.

 Meet Pierre and Michele Capron.
 They stepped away from their stressful jobs to begin a lavender farm in 2017.
 Both grew up on dairy farms and were thrilled to be able to start Lavender Essentials of Vermont on Michele’s family’s land, just as her grandparents once did.
 Despite the Northern Kingdom of Vermont area not being the ideal climate for lavender, the farm persists.
 The key, as Pierre describes, is to establish the plant Not only is Michele a lavender farmer, but she is also a certified aromatherapist.
 She is dedicated to providing her customers with the highest quality of therapeutic-grade lavender oil.